henok-getahun/DataStructureAndAlgorithm-DSA-/QUEUE.md

 - **Asynchronous Data Transfer**: Queues are used in scenarios where data is transferred between processes or threads, ensuring orderly processing.

 #### 5. Operations Performed
-Here are the main operations performed on queues, described in formal English:
+Here are the main operations performed on queues:

 **a.
 Enqueue**
 1. To add an element to the queue, create a new node containing the data.